MegaPanchamZ/uav_landing_project/docs/TRAINING.md

-# 📖 Training Guide
+# Training Guide

-This guide covers the complete training pipeline for the Ultra-Fast UAV Landing Detection model.
+This guide covers the complete training pipeline for the UAV Landing Detection model that serves as the perception component in our neurosymbolic system.

-## 🔄 Staged Training Pipeline
+## Staged Training Pipeline

-Our training follows a **3-stage progressive fine-tuning** approach:
+Our training follows a **2-stage progressive fine-tuning** approach:

 ```
 Stage 0: BiSeNetV2 (Cityscapes) → Baseline Segmentation